FarmDyn/documentation/docs/methodology/risk.md

 limit.
 The decision taker defines hence a quantile, say 10% as in the screen shot below, and the model calculates endogenously the expected shortfall for the lowest 10% of the scenarios.
-The objective function in the model maximizes a linear combination of the expected NPV and the endogenous mean shortfall, subject to a predefined lower quantile:
+The objective function in the model maximises a linear combination of the expected NPV and the endogenous mean shortfall, subject to a predefined lower quantile:

 ![](../media/image206.png)